umanitoba-cssa/constitution/Constitution.md

 ## Article 4b: Compliance to a Sexual Violence Prevention Workshop
 To prevent sexual violence, CSSA council agrees to attend a sexual violence prevention workshop at UMSU’s discretion and direction.
 CSSA council agree to be held accountable for their community’s conduct with respect to sexual violence.

 At this workshop, usually hosted by Justice for Women’s University of Manitoba Club, CSSA council agrees to learn, apply, and adapt the content in the workshop towards their own club’s community.
-If the Justice for Women’s University of Manitoba Club is absent, UMSU will have full discretion in determining who will host these workshops.
+UMSU will have full discretion in determining eligible SVP workshops.

 The completion of the workshop is required before CSSA can be recognized as a club by UMSU.
 This requirement must be completed before the end of the Fall semester in the academic year.
 Exceptions can be made on a case-by-case basis based on Student Group Services' discretion such as timing of club renewal.